Bon Vivant | Bloomsbury Restaurant

 Hence all the snails.

-And hence the recent opening on a tastefully tucked-away corner of King’s Cross – a stylish French bistrot designed for whiling away weekends with bottomless brunches and long lunches au terrasse.
+And hence the appearance of Bon Vivant on a tastefully tucked-away corner of King’s Cross – a stylish French bistrot designed for whiling away weekends with bottomless brunches and long lunches au terrasse.

-Drinks, meanwhile, meander from a well-selected, French-focused wine list, and finish up with cocktails shaken up at the central bar, like the eminently drinkable house signature Dirty Pink with gin, grenadine, egg white, and sour cream.
+Drinks, meanwhile, take a gentle meander through a carefully selected, French-focused wine list (naturellement), finishing up with cocktails shaken up at the sleek central bar, like the eminently drinkable house signature Dirty Pink with gin, grenadine, egg white, and sour cream.

 It’s the cream of the cream, as they say.